Metaform/edc-aas/specification.md

 ## 1. C-X JSON-LD Namespace

-The namespace prefix 'c-x' must resolve to `--- insert Catena-X namespace -----`.
+The namespace prefix 'cx' must resolve to `--- insert Catena-X namespace -----`.
 When an AAS request is made, an HTTP header set to the `authKey` with a value of `authCode`must be present.

 ## 2. IDS Catalog